AdobeDocs/adobeio-events/cli/events-plugin.md

 ## Installing and using the plugin

-Use the following syntax to install the Events Plugin for the Adobe I/O CLI and issue commands.
+Use the following outlines how to install the Events Plugin for the Adobe I/O CLI and issue commands.
+These installation instructions are specific to using the Events Plugin alone.
+You could also choose to install the Adobe I/O CLI that supports the events plugin.
+See the [section on installing the Adobe I/O CLI](#installing-adobe-io-cli) for installation instructions.

 ```shell
 $ npm install -g @adobe/aio-cli-plugin-events